MisterPeModder/RT/scenes/README.md

     * portal (see the Portal section),
     * none (the default plain object).
 * a "coefficient" float value (between 0 and 1), describing how much the object is non-plain.
 By default, it is set to 0.
 * a "refractive_index" float value, describing how the ray are refracted inside the object (you can seek for informations about it on internet).
+By default, it is set to 1.
 * a "perturbation" (JSON) object, defining a color/normal change, or a texture to apply.
 This object must contain the following attributes:
     * "frequence": float value,
 	* "depth": integer value,